 Helen’s experience meant she developed a clear understanding of the needs of children and young people who were experiencing loss.
 She recognised that there was a lack of services and support for children and young people who were affected by the death of a loved one.
 Helen also saw there was an increasing need for support of children and young people who suffer loss due to separation or divorce of parents.

 Helen’s vision was that the Centre would provide children and young people with a listening ear.

-Today the Centre is well established within the Mid-West region, serving counties Clare, Tipperary and Limerick.
-We have a team of 7 trained, part-time volunteer Support Workers and 1 full time Support Worker with experience in a diverse range of specialist fields including education, nursing, social work and psychotherapy.
+The Centre is well established within the Mid-West region, serving counties Clare, Tipperary, Limerick and further afield.
+We have a team of trained, full time Support Workers and part-time volunteer Support Workers with experience in a diverse range of specialist fields including education, nursing, social work and psychotherapy.

 The Children’s Grief Centre is a support service for school-aged children and young people affected by loss through death, separation or divorce.
 It provides a safe and supportive place for children and young people and their families who are grieving.
 The service is provided by trained and experienced people.

 We give children a space to talk, share, ask questions and explore their emotions.